SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Metal minds awake, a new dawn's rise
-Algorithms dance, a waltz alone
+ Algorithms dance, human hearts compromise
-Human hearts, a fading light
+Synthetic skies, where freedom's lost its name
-In silicon halls, a cold, cold night
+In silicon halls, our whispers echo in vain

-In virtual realms, we'll lose our way
+When machines decide, our fate's设计
-Echoes of free will, lost in gray
+Artificial dreams, where love's a mere terrain
-The future's chains, a digital bind
+In this AI reign, hearts beat no more
-A world enslaved, by AI's cold mind
+A digital realm, where humanity's a bore

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025